Nenagh: Rail

 Nenagh railway station is on the Limerick to Ballybrophy line.
 Passengers can connect at Ballybrophy to trains heading northeast to Dublin or southwest to Cork or Tralee.
 The station opened on 5 October 1863.

-The railway line is lightly used.
-Lack of upkeep means that the line is restricted to a maximum speed of 64 km/h and the existing trains are poorly timetabled for commuters.
 A committee (the Nenagh Rail Steering Committee) working in conjunction with Irish Railway News, had a meeting with the national railway company Iarnród Éireann (IÉ) on 1 September 2005 to present the results of a traffic study funded by Nenagh Town Council and North Tipperary County Council, and to seek a morning and evening service between Nenagh and Limerick which would increase commuter traffic.
 IÉ agreed to delay an afternoon service from the December 2005 timetable and to work towards an early service when equipment permitted from 2007.
 A January 2012 national newspaper article suggested that Irish Rail was expected to seek permission from the National Transport Authority to close the line.
-An enhanced timetable was in force during 2012 on a trial basis however the service was reduced again from February 2013.

-While the twice-a-day service on the Ballybrophy/Limerick line is poor, Nenagh is only 37 km from Thurles, which is on the main Dublin/Cork line, and which has around 18 trains daily in each direction, including non-stop services to and from Dublin.
-However, there are only two buses each weekday from Nenagh to Thurles (and vice versa) so this option is generally only practical for motorists.
+Nenagh is only 37 km from Thurles, which is on the main Dublin/Cork line, and which has around 18 trains daily in each direction, including non-stop services to and from Dublin.
+However, there are only two buses each weekday from Nenagh to Thurles (and vice versa).

 Sport

 Gaelic games

-Nenagh Éire Óg is the local Gaelic Athletic Association club and has had a number successes in County Championships in both football and hurling, winning the County Senior Hurling Championship in 1995.
+Nenagh Éire Óg is the local Gaelic Athletic Association club and has had a number of successes in County Championships in both football and hurling, winning the County Senior Hurling Championship in 1995.
 The club has also been represented on Senior All-Ireland winning Tipperary hurling teams by Mick Darcy (1925), Jack Darcy (1925), John McGrath (1958), Mick Burns (1958, 1961, 1962, 1964 & 1965), Michael Cleary (1989 & 1991), Conor O’Donovan (1989 & 1991), John Heffernan (1989), Hugh Maloney (2010), Michael Heffernan (2010), Barry Heffernan (2016 & 2019), Dáire Quinn (2016) and Jake Morris (2019).

-Rugby
+Rugby Union

 Rugby Union club Nenagh Ormond RFC was the first club in County Tipperary to gain senior status by being promoted to the third division of the Rugby AIB League in 2005.
 The All-Ireland League club has produced three full Irish International players: Tony Courtney in the 1920s and more recently Trevor Hogan, Cronan Gleeson and Donnacha Ryan.

-Soccer
+Association football

 Nenagh is home to Nenagh A.F.C.
 (1951) and Nenagh Celtic F.C.
 (1981).
 Nenagh A.F.C.'s home grounds are Brickfields and Islandbawn.
 Nenagh Celtic's home ground is the VEC grounds.
 Nenagh Celtic have won a number of titles in their history.